AltaPay/sdk-php/Readme.md

 ## Requirements

-The AltaPay PHP SDK requires PHP 5.3.2 or grater with the following extensions instaleld:
+The AltaPay PHP SDK requires PHP 5.3.2 or grater with the following extensions installed:

 - bcmath
 - curl